djradon/public-notes/t.storytelling.narratology.salience-based-narrative.md

 ---
 id: qgcg6szf1i1quxxu0no6k6e
 title: Salience-based narrative
+desc: >-
-desc: 'interactive narratives that pick a bit of content out of a large pool depending on which content element is judged to be most applicable at the moment'
+  interactive narratives that pick a bit of content out of a large pool depending on which content element is judged to be most applicable at the moment
 updated: 1727212162315
 created: 1727212042314
 ---